Nathan is happy and satisfied with his car purchases on Craigslist.

 You'll also want to bring enough funding to pay for it.
 I prefer to bring a cashier's check at the absolute bottom dollar amount that would likely end up paying for the car and then the rest in cash.
 For example, if you think you'll make the sale at $8,000, bring a check for $7,500 + $500 in cash.

-Also - arm yourself with negotiation materials.
+Also, arm yourself with negotiation materials.
 The more data you can bring to support your negotiation point, the better chance you have of paying a fair price.
-At the very least, you should bring a printout of KBB and Edmunds TMV value for several different conditions of vehicle.
+At the very least, you should bring a printout of KBB and Edmunds TMV value for several different conditions of the vehicle.

 Along with your negotiation documents, bring a list of things you want to check the car for (this is a good one) and a list of unanswered questions.

 - The seller can drive while you sit in the passenger seat.
 Turn the radio off and listen for any strange noises.
 You'll be able to focus more on the car without being distracted by traffic.